Design comparison

 I hope you found this advice helpful!
 Keep up the great work, and don’t forget to dive deeper into the details.
 You’re doing amazing, and I can’t wait to see what you create next.
 Happy coding! 🚀

-Marked as helpful0@arpan62825Posted about 2 months ago@Stroudy Hey!
+Marked as helpful0@arpan62825Posted 2 months ago@Stroudy Hey!
 Just wanted to say a huge thank you for taking the time to review my project.
 Your feedback is super helpful and I really appreciate the insights you shared!

 I’m excited to apply your suggestions and improve my work.
 Thanks again for the encouragement and great advice – it means a lot! 🚀